Ghini/ghini.desktop/doc/installing.rst

     http://code.google.com/p/gdata-python-client/downloads/list

-    Unzip it and run `python setup.py install` in the folder you unzip it to.
+    Unzip it and run ``python setup.py installw` in the folder you unzip it to.

 .. rubric:: Next...